 Creating External Tables

-The following example defines an external table for data stored in HDFS:
+The following example defines an external table for delimited data stored in HDFS:

 => CREATE EXTERNAL TABLE sales (itemID INT, date DATE, price FLOAT) AS COPY FROM 'hdfs:///dat/ext1.csv' DELIMITER ',';

 If ORC or Parquet data is partitioned, Vertica expects Hive-style partitioning.
 If you see unexpected results when reading data, verify that globs in your file paths correctly align with the partition structure.
-See Troubleshooting Reads from ORC and Parquet Files.
+See Troubleshooting External Tables.

 Special Considerations for External Tables